 By writing great pieces of content – the kind that answers questions and solves challenges – for each stage of the buyer’s journey, you can move customers from being a stranger to a repeat customer.

 You can also segment potential customers into buyer personas.
-This allows you group types of customers, like “compression engineers”, “sourcing’ or “leadership teams”.
+This allows you to group types of customers into specific, targeted groups, like “compression engineers”, “sourcing’ or “leadership teams."

 Inbound Marketing Increases Lead Gen